Pesticides

 Pesticides may contribute to the growing rates of diabetes in sub-Saharan Africa.
 People in these countries may be more susceptible to the effects of pesticides due to a variety of factors, such as undernutrition, lack of access to health care, genetic predisposition, high exposure levels, and exposure during developmental periods, such as in the womb and during childhood (Azandjeme et al. 2013).

-In Korea, exposure to EDC mixtures (phthalates, phenols, parabens, and a pesticide) is associated with higher BMI in adults and adolescents (Kim et al. 2022).
+In Korea, organophosphate pesticide metabolite levels were linked to a higher prevalence of metabolic syndrome in males.
+Pyrethroids were not associated (Kim et al. 2024).
+Also in Korea, exposure to EDC mixtures (phthalates, phenols, parabens, and a pesticide) is associated with higher BMI in adults and adolescents (Kim et al. 2022).

 Middle East